James-VT/MS2_Gloucestershire_Battlefields/testing.md

 ![Image of index results in nuHTML](docs/testing/nuhtml/nuhtmlindex.png)

 The only problem our index html had was that it showed an error for favicon's use of rel="icon," which NuHTML didn't like.
-However, the favicon doesn't show without it and it does not effect the user experience so it stays.
+However, the favicon doesn't show without it and it does not effect the user experience.
+W3 - the group that created and runs Nu HTML - actually recommend that favicon rel has this setting (evidence below).
+I can only assume this flagging up as an error is a glitch or an oversight.

 ### map.html results in NuHTML